 There are a range of quartz counter prices for the material.
 The average cost to install quartz countertops in a kitchen is between $50 to $120 per square foot, with installation costing an additional $15-22 per square foot on top.
 So for an average kitchen of 50 sq. ft countertop, this would work out at $7,100 at the higher end.

 How much do quartz countertops cost?
 That’s what we’ll answer here.
 Cost and much more are also covered in our Quartz Countertop Buying Guide.

-Factors Affecting the Price of Quartz Counters
+- Factors Affecting the Price of Quartz Countertops

 Here is why the products you look at will differ in price: